 $ sudo apt-get install adobereader-enu

-GNU GV is a document viewer which helps you view and read PDF documents on X display by providing a graphical user interface for the Ghostscript interpreter.
-It is very simple and easy to use document viewer which supports document file formats like PDF, PostScript, etc.
+GNU GV is a document viewer which helps you view and read PDF documents on an X display by providing a graphical user interface for the Ghostscript interpreter.
+It is a very simple and easy to use document viewer which supports document file formats like PDF, PostScript, etc.

 GNU GV offers very basic features which you will find in any normal document viewer.
-You can install GV document viewer from Ubuntu Software Centre or manually from Terminal using following command.
+You can install GV document viewer from Ubuntu Software Centre or manually from Terminal using the following command.

 MuPDF is a free and open-source document viewer developed in C. It is a lightweight document viewer which supports document file formats like PDF, XPS, EPUB, OpenXPS, etc.

-ePDF Viewer is simple and lightweight document viewer which supports document file formats like PDF and PostScript.
+ePDF Viewer is a simple and lightweight document viewer which supports document file formats like PDF and PostScript.
 Its user interface is very simple and runs smoothly on minimal hardware utilization.

 ePDF viewer offers features like search, bookmark, annotations, etc. You can install this document viewer directly from Ubuntu Software Centre.